0xKowalski1/Blog/README.md

 ### Paragraphs

-- Write paragraphs as plain text.
-Separate paragraphs with a blank line.
+Write paragraphs as plain text.
+You can separate paragraphs with a blank line.

 ### Bold and Italic Text